Management Consultancy Redefined

-There is a big problem, however, with the second half of the definition and, based on our discussions with clients, it seems to be a problem that’s endemic in the management consulting industry: management consultants analyse problems and develop plans for improvement, but then what?
-All too often they disappear, leaving the client with a thick glossy report and a very big invoice.
-Whilst the management team may be perfectly capable of implementing the management consultant’s recommendations, they are frequently too busy looking after ‘business as usual’ issues, meaning that the consultant’s recommendations are never actually implemented, or are implemented in a half-baked way
+There is a big problem, however, with the second half of the definition.
+Based on discussions with clients, it seems to be a problem that’s endemic in the management consulting industry.
+Management consultants analyse problems and develop plans for improvement, but then what?
+All too often they disappear, leaving the client with a thick glossy report and a big invoice.
+Whilst the management team may be perfectly capable of implementing the consultant’s recommendations.
+They are frequently too busy looking after ‘business as usual’ issues.
+This means that the consultant’s recommendations are never actually implemented, or in a half-baked way.

-There is another problem with the definition, too, which is that many of the people doing the analysing and making the recommendations, whilst very bright, tend to have very little (if any) experience of working in industry.
-Sure, they know the theory and can talk a good game, but will they really be able to uncover the true problems in an organization, or will they just pick up on what management, and the theory books, tell them?
+There is another problem with the definition.
+Many of the people doing the analysing and making the recommendations, whilst very bright, tend to have very little experience of working in industry.
+Sure, they know the theory and talk a good game.
+However, will they really be able to uncover the true problems in an organization, or will they just pick up on what management, and the theory books, tell them?

-Put it this way: you could study the theory of how to return a tennis serve for years, including reading articles, watching clips and even talking to the best tennis coaches.
-However, when the moment of truth comes and you are facing down the barrel of a Djokovic serve, the ball will be past you before you even know what has happened – if you haven’t already run a mile that is.
+Put it this way: you could study the theory of how to return a tennis serve for years.
+Reading articles, watching clips and even talking to the best tennis coaches.
+However, when the moment of truth comes and you are facing down the barrel of a Djokovic serve.
+The ball will be past you before you know what has happened – if you haven’t already run a mile!
 Matthew Syed, journalist and author, sums up the experience beautifully in his book, Bounce: the myth of talent and the power of practice (albeit he was facing a Federer serve).
-The simple fact was that, despite having the finely honed reflexes of a former international table tennis player, Syed was unable even to get his racquet to the ball in response to a Federer serve.
+The simple fact was that, despite having the finely honed reflexes of a former international table tennis player, Syed was unable to get his racquet to the ball in response to a Federer serve.

 This level of experience should never be underestimated, particularly in a business context.
 Yes, theory might help you to identify a problem, but it is only the experience that will help you really understand the consequences of that problem and the best solution for overcoming it.

 The final problem with the definition is that it makes no mention of the fact that management consultants are remunerated for their work, often handsomely.
-And this brings us neatly on to the curse of the day rate.
-Let’s not beat about the bush here: partners in management consulting firms are targeted firstly to get their teams fully utilised and secondly to improve leverage within their team (i.e. resourcing the work as cheaply as possible) in order to maintain acceptable levels of profitability.
+This brings us neatly on to the curse of the day rate.
+Let’s not beat about the bush here: partners in management consulting firms are targeted firstly to get their teams fully utilised.
+Secondly to improve leverage within their team in order to maintain acceptable levels of profitability. usually by resourcing the work as cheaply as possible.
 As a result, clients rarely see the partner who presented so eloquently to them when they pitched for the work.
-Instead, they are presented with an army of junior and mid-ranking consultants who have no incentive to do the work quickly, because the firm is being paid on a day rate basis for their services.
+Instead, they are presented with an army of junior and mid-ranking consultants.
+Most of which have no incentive to do the work quickly.
+In the main because the firm is being paid on a day rate basis for their services.